kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 This draft is based on moq-transport-03 [moqt].
 The concepts, motivations, and terminology are very similar on purpose.
-When in doubt, refer to the original draft using a stream per group.
+When in doubt, refer to the original draft.

 I absolutely believe in the motivation and potential of Media over QUIC.
 The layering is phenomenal and addresses many of the problems with current live media protocols.